Zequez/logseq-vault/pages/Experimenting With Rewilding Myself.md

 			- Transplanting Shovel
 			- Sheers
 			- Sizors
-			- Rake (what I most want is to remove all the little rocks that were leftover from the home construction process)
+			- Rake (what I most want is to remove all the little rocks)
+				- Maybe that thing that
 			- Power Washer (just once, for washing a wooden deck)
 			- Lawn Mower (I'm not sure about this one, it feels ungentle to mown the garden with a power tool)
 		- Garden Shed